FranAguero07/OT2_protocols/README.md

 **Note:** It is essential to ensure that the downloaded file is in **`.py`** format.
 Otherwise, it will not be recognized by the application.

-## 🎬 Demo del Proyecto
+## 🎬 Proyect demo
-Aquí tienes una demostración:
+Here there is a demostration:

 ![GIF de la funcionalidad](Images_for_README/Video.gif)